espressif/esp-at/docs/en/get-started/ESP_AT_Commands_Set.md

     - 1 ~ 7200: detection time interval; unit: second (s).

 - **\[\<local IP>]**(optional parameter): select which IP want to use, this is useful when using both ethernet and WiFi; this parameter is disabled by default.
 If you want to use this parameter, <TCP keep alive> must be specified firstly, null also is valid.

+Notes:

+    If the remote IP over the UDP is a multicast address(224.0.0.0 ~ 239.255.255.255), the esp device will send and receive the UDP multicast;
+    If the remote IP over the UDP is a broadcast address(255.255.255.255), the esp device will send and receive the UDP broadcast.

 Examples: